Mapping Duke University Libraries’ Discovery System Environment

 Adventures in 4K

 When it comes to moving image digitization, Duke Libraries’ Digital Production Center primarily deals with obsolete videotape formats like U-matic, Betacam, VHS and DV, which are in standard-definition (SD).
-We typically don’t work with high-definition (HD) or ultra-high-definition (UHD) video because that is usually “born digital,” and doesn’t need any kind of conversion from analog, or real-time migration from magnetic tape.
+We typically don’t work with high-definition (HD) or ultra-high-definition (UHD) video because that’s “born digital,” and doesn’t need any kind of conversion from analog, or real-time migration from magnetic tape.
 It’s already in the form of a digital file.

 However, when I’m not at Duke, I do like to watch TV at home, in high-definition.
 This past Christmas, the television in my living room decided to kick the bucket, so I set out to get a new one.
 I went to my local Best Buy and a few other stores, to check out all the latest and greatest TVs.
 The first thing I noticed is that just about every TV on the market now features 4K ultra-high-definition (UHD), and many have high dynamic range (HDR).